DIY Steel Magnetic Board for Kids That Doubles as A Dry Erase Board!

 • 2′ x 3′ wooden picture frame

-A Few Easy Steps for the DIY Magnetic Board:
+Tutorial for the DIY Magnetic Board

-I then discarded the plastic front and put the steel in the back of the frame.
-Because you’re putting a 2’x3′ piece of galvanized steel into a 2’x3′ picture frame, there is no cutting required!
-It should fit perfectly.
+Because you’re putting a 2’x3′ piece of galvanized steel into a 2’x3′ picture frame, there is no cutting required–it should fit perfectly.

 Last, I put the back of the picture frame on again to hold the steel in place.
 Simple as that!

-Here’s the finished project hanging on the wall!
-I put some IKEA Sunnersta buckets on the bottom on a rail to hold the magnets that my daughter isn’t using at the time.
+I put some IKEA SUNNERSTA buckets on the bottom on the SUNNERSTA rail to hold the magnets that my daughter isn’t using at the time.
 It keeps the space a little more organized, which was my goal!

 DIY Magnetic Board Accessories

 To populate the board with fun and educational magnets, I first purchased some magnetic letters from Dollar Tree.
-These are the alphabet letters you see in the magnet board picture above.

-I also started printing out my daughter’s favorite characters (Mickey and Minnie, Sesame Street, Scooby-Doo, etc) on paper and then laminated them using my laminator with laminating sheets.
-I then cut the magnetic tape and put a rectangle on the back of each magnet.
-Homemade magnets are cheap, easy, and very easily customized!
+I also started printing out my daughter’s favorite characters (Mickey and Minnie, Sesame Street, Scooby-Doo, etc.) on paper and then laminated them using my laminator with laminating sheets.

 Study Remodel to Toddler Craft Corner